pythonwithalex/Spring2015/ourTools.md

 #### IPYTHON

-+ We test our Python ideas in the IPython shell.
-This gives us immediate feedback about our python statements.
++ We can test our Python ideas in an application called IPython (interactive python).
+IPython lets us run a program line by line instead of all at once.
+The value is that we get immediate feedback about our code.

 ````bash
 student: ~$ ipython